Everyday Challenges and Insights

-Megan Murphy is the Director of Product at Hotjar, a website behavior analytics company that helps you analyze your customers experience and use of your website.
-Megan talks us through her journey in the tech industry, her day to day as Director of Product, Inclusion and Diversity and more.
+Megan Murphy is VP of Product at Hotjar, a website behavior analytics company that helps you analyze your customers experience and use of your website.
+Megan talks us through her journey in the tech industry, her day to day as VP of Product, Inclusion and Diversity and more.

 Question [00:00:39] Why don’t you get us a little more about your personal story and how you got into tech?